-7.3 Hyper-parameter tuning through PAC-Bayes bounds
+7.3 Hyper-parameter and architecture search through PAC-Bayes bounds

 We show now that PAC-Bayes bounds can be used not only as training objectives to guide the optimisation algorithm but also for model selection.
-Specifically, Figure 1 compares the PAC-Bayes-kl bound for cross-entropy and 0-1 losses (x-axis) to the test 0-1 error for the stochastic predictor (y-axis) for more than 600 runs from the hyper-parameter grid search performed for $f{\text{quad}}$ with a CNN architecture and a data-dependent Gaussian prior on MNIST.
+Specifically, Figure 1 compares the PAC-Bayes-kl bound for cross-entropy and 0-1 losses (x-axis) to the test 0-1 error for the stochastic predictor (y-axis, top row) and deterministic predictor (y-axis, bottom row) for more than 600 runs from the hyper-parameter grid search performed for $f{\text{quad}}$ with a CNN architecture and a data-dependent Gaussian prior on MNIST.
 We do a grid search over 6 hyper-parameters: prior scale, dropout rate, and the learning rate and momentum both for learning the prior and the posterior.
 To depict a larger range of performance values (thus avoiding only showing the risk and performance for relatively accurate classifiers) we use here a reduced training set for these experiments (i.e. 10% of training data from MNIST).
 The test set is maintained.
-The results show a clear positive correlation between the risk certificate and test set 0-1 error, especially for the risk certificate of the 0-1 error, as expected.
-While the plots also show heterokedasticity (there is a noticeable increase of variability towards the right side of the x-axis) the crucial observation is that for small error values the corresponding values of the risk certificate are reasonable stable.
+The results show a clear positive correlation between the risk certificate and test set 0-1 error of the stochastic predictor, especially for the risk certificate of the 0-1 error, as expected.
+The results are obviously not as positive for the test 0-1 error of the deterministic predictor (since the bound is on the stochastic predictor), but there still exist a linear trend.
+While the plots also show heteroskedasticity (there is a noticeable increase of variability towards the right side of the x-axis) the crucial observation is that for small error values the corresponding values of the risk certificate are reasonable stable.
 It is worth keeping in mind, however, that bounds generally get weaker with higher error values.